What is ClydeFEST? We’re glad you asked.

 Ticket prices vary per age, but they won’t cost you an arm and a leg.

-See ya in the spring!
+We hope to see ya in the spring!